flash-oss/flash-developer-doc/withdrawals/withdrawal-statuses.md

 #### 1. Too long in the <mark style="color:orange;">REVIEWING</mark> status

-If your withdrawal is in this status this means that we are doing a manual review of it.
+If your withdrawal is in this status this means that we are doing an internal review of it.
 It happens occasionally when you trigger our monitoring rules.
 Also, this means that we have sent your Compliance Team (or else) an email message requesting more information.
 You must respond.
 In other words, if there is a delay - it's on you.
 Because Flash Payments delivers all your transactions in real-time 24/7.

 {% hint style="info" %}
-Please always provide accurate [sender](https://developer.flash-payments.com/senders#create-a-sender) and [recipient](https://developer.flash-payments.com/recipients#create-a-recipient) information, including the full address, to prevent delays associated with manual compliance reviews.
+Please always provide accurate [sender](https://developer.flash-payments.com/senders#create-a-sender) and [recipient](https://developer.flash-payments.com/recipients#create-a-recipient) information, including the full address, to prevent delays associated with internal compliance reviews on our side.

 Sender and recipient addresses are automatically validated when a transaction is created.
-If the address cannot be verified, the transaction will be flagged for manual review by our Compliance team, resulting in processing delays.
+If the address cannot be verified, the transaction will be flagged for review by our Compliance team, resulting in processing delays.
 To help ensure smooth and timely processing, please provide complete and accurate address details.
 {% endhint %}